Estimated reading time:

 In the US, there are 43.5 million moms, and I am proud to share that I joined that population a year ago.
 Considering that 97% of moms use or own a smartphone, mobile has become the destination for moms on-the-go, and with moms controlling 85% of household purchases, capturing the attention of these moms is at the top of every marketers’ priority list.

-Where marketers fall flat, however, is understanding the moms behind the screen.
-Taking an informed approach helps marketers better reach and build relationships with mothers.
-But many marketers have come to rely on second-party or third-party data.
-This doesn’t guarantee that the insights gathered are consented and accurate, often resulting in marketers serving irrelevant content.
+Where digital advertisers fall flat, however, is understanding the moms behind the screen.
+Taking an informed approach helps advertisers better reach and build relationships with mothers.
+But many advertisers have come to rely on second-party or third-party data.
+This doesn’t guarantee that the insights gathered are consented and accurate, often resulting in advertisers serving irrelevant content.
 This content can become irrelevant as the data is less timely, reaching mom after she’s already moved on to another parenting stage.

 Today’s generation of moms isn’t the same as it used to be.
-Below are two key takeaways to keep in mind when trying to connect with the “mom” consumer.
+Below are two key takeaways digital advertisers should keep in mind when trying to connect with the “mom” consumer.

 Identify where mom is on her parenting journey